adamgreenough/ava/docs/admin.md

     <img src="images/admin-lint.webp" alt="Content linter screen" />
 </a>

-### Cache Manager
+### Content Index Status

-If you're making changes and they aren't showing up, the Cache Manager tells you why.
-You can see if the cache is "Fresh" or "Stale" and rebuild it instantly.
+If you're making changes and they aren't showing up, the Content Index panel tells you why.
+You can see if the index is "Fresh" or "Stale" and rebuild it instantly.

 ### Theme Inspector